Elizabeth BROOKE

 In Jun 1550, the French Duc de Vendôme was spending time at the English court and although she was happily (and apparently faithfully) married to Northampton, the Duke was only interested in the beautiful Marchioness – even though they could not speak the same language.
 He even gave her a present when he returned to France, a chain worth 200 crowns.
 Their expenditure records show the Northamptons’ love of socialising and sports; their gambling at cards, bear baiting and more cultured events such as plays and musical performances.

 As Edward VI became gravely ill, his council became seriously worried.
 Having taken the country in a more overtly Protestant direction, they were now faced with the prospect of a staunchly Catholic Queen Mary.
 Elizabeth realised that if Mary ascended the throne, their whole lifestyle, and the validity of their marriage, would be in tatters.
-It was Elizabeth who came up with the idea that Jane Grey, the granddaughter of Henry’s sister Mary, would make a more acceptable queen than Henry’s eldest daughter.
+Some sources even credit Elizabeth with the idea that Jane Grey, the granddaughter of Henry’s sister Mary, would make a more acceptable queen than Henry’s eldest daughter.
 The devoutly Protestant Jane was quickly married to the Duke of Northumberland’s son and her sister Catherine was married to Northampton’s nephew and heir, Henry Herbert, son of the Earl of Pembroke.
 Elizabeth hoped that the Council could then keep control of the country.

-Elizabeth’s father, Lord Cobham, was also instrumental in the plot, travelling to Romney Marsh to organise things, thus accidentally tipping off the Imperial ambassador; her brothers also confessed to their parts in the plot.
+When Sir Thomas Wyatt, Elizabeth’s cousin, led a rebellion against Queen Mary, Elizabeth’s father, Lord Cobham, was also instrumental in the plot, travelling to Romney Marsh to organise things, thus accidentally tipping off the Imperial ambassador; her brothers also confessed to their parts in the plot.
 When it dramatically failed, the Marquis and Marchioness of Northampton were lucky that no proof could be offered against them.
 Northampton insisted that he had merely been away on a hunting trip, when he had no doubt been away raising an army.
 Queen Mary took all of their lands from them, and stripped Northampton of his titles until he was simply Sir William Parr – then she ordered them to separate.
 Parr was told to return to his first wife, who was now Mary’s lady-in-waiting and close friend.
 Now Parr was in danger of being executed for bigamy if they saw each other again.
-Elizabeth was evicted from her home and had to rely on the charity of her family and friends.
+Parr was arrested once again, as were three of Elizabeth’s brothers (William, George, and Thomas Brooke).
+Parr was released for the second time on 24 Mar 1554 and restored in blood on 5 May.

 The situation would have been complicated if the couple had conceived children, but from all the years they were together we have no mention of a pregnancy.
 It is likely that William, Elizabeth or both were infertile.

-Elizabeth, who had been a lady-in-waiting to Catherine Parr during both of her marriages, had become close to Catherine’s stepdaughter, Princess Elizabeth.
+Brooke,Elizabeth_parr01.jpg (16988 bytes) Elizabeth, who had been a lady-in-waiting to Catherine Parr during both of her marriages, had become close to Catherine’s stepdaughter, Princess Elizabeth.
 When Mary I died and Elizabeth became queen of England, there was a great change in Elizabeth Brooke’s luck.
+The new Queen made a point of stopping to speak to William Parr as her procession through London passed his window.
+On 13 Jan 1559, she restored him as Marquis of Northampton.
 Her marriage was now declared valid and Elizabeth returned to her ‘honest uncle’ the majority of his titles and lands.
 The Marchioness became so close to Elizabeth I that her influence was said to rival Robert Dudley’s.
 Elizabeth’s importance is shown by the number of surviving letters discussing her illness at this time.
 She was courted by the Swedish and Spanish ambassadors in the hope that she would support them.

+In Aug 1562, Lady Northampton was reportedly near death from jaundice and high fever and given up for lost in mid-Sep, but by 12 Oct she had recovered.
 By 1564, Elizabeth was suffering from breast cancer.
+Don Guzman de Silva, the Spanish Ambassador, recorded that when Lady Northampton fell ill, the Queen came from St. James to dine with her and spend the day.
 She was still a beautiful and determined woman and was not going to give up without a fight.
-With her brother and sister-in-law, she travelled to the Netherlands, looking for a treatment to alleviate her condition.
+With her brother William and sister-in-law, she travelled to the Netherlands, looking for a treatment to alleviate her condition.
 She had doctors from all over Europe looking for a cure and making a quick buck from promising her a miracle.
 Queen Elizabeth arranged for the personal physician of the King of Bohemia to attend Elizabeth in England.
-One doctor’s servant, Griffith, who was meant to be helping the dying woman, attempted to seduce her, earning him and the doctor a place each in prison in Jan 1565.
+In Jan 1565, the Queen’s physician, Dr. Julio, took over her treatment.
+Unfortunately, his man, Griffith, made sexual advances toward Elizabeth, who was still, apparently, “one of the most beautiful women of her time”, and the queen had both men thrown into the Marshalsea.

 Elizabeth died, aged around 39, on 2 Apr 1565, heavily in debt.
-The Queen was devastated.
+The Queen was devastated, and paid for her funeral.
 Five years later, Northampton married a sixteen year-old Swedish woman, Helena Snakenborg who apparently looked very like his beloved Elizabeth.
 In Jan 1571, Anne Bourchier died, leaving his union with Helena beyond doubt.
 Parr died soon after.

 Sources: